Appeal of SCERS’ Administrative Decision Policy

 As used in this policy, the terms below have the following meaning:

-Administrative Decision – A determination made by SCERS in response to a written request, typically submitted by a member or Related Party in a form prescribed by SCERS, for the commencement or change of benefits from SCERS or the determination or modification of rights to benefits from SCERS.
+Administrative Decision – A determination made by SCERS in response to a written request, typically submitted by a member or Related Party in a form prescribed by SCERS, for a commencement or change of benefits from SCERS, or the determination or modification of eligibility for or rights to benefits from SCERS.

 Board Review – The Board’s consideration of an Administrative Decision of SCERS’ Chief Executive Officer (CEO) that is disputed in writing by a member or Related Party.